Internet protocol suite: Early research

+DARPA contracted with BBN Technologies, Stanford University, and University College London to begin developing operational versions of the protocol on several hardware platforms in 1975.
+Several versions were developed through discussion via the Internet Experiment Note (IEN) series.
 Initially, the Transmission Control Program, the precursor to the later protocol suite, provided only a reliable byte stream service, not datagrams.
-Several versions were developed by communication via the Internet Experiment Note series.
 As experience with the protocol grew, collaborators recommended division of functionality into layers of distinct protocols, providing direct access to datagram service.
-Advocates included Bob Metcalfe and Yogen Dalal at Xerox PARC; Danny Cohen, who needed it for his packet voice work; and Jonathan Postel of the University of Southern California's Information Sciences Institute, who edited the Request for Comments (RFCs), the technical and strategic document series that has both documented and catalyzed Internet development.
+Advocates included Bob Metcalfe, Yogen Dalal and John Shoch at Xerox PARC; Danny Cohen, who needed it for his packet voice work; and Jonathan Postel of the University of Southern California's Information Sciences Institute, who edited the Request for Comments (RFCs), the technical and strategic document series that has both documented and catalyzed Internet development.
 Postel stated, "We are screwing up in our design of Internet protocols by violating the principle of layering."
 Encapsulation of different mechanisms was intended to create an environment where the upper layers could access only what was needed from the lower layers.
 A monolithic design would be inflexible and lead to scalability issues.
-In version 4, written in 1978, Postel split the Transmission Control Program into two distinct protocols, the Internet Protocol as a connectionless layer and the Transmission Control Protocol as a reliable connection-oriented service.
+In version 4, written in 1978, Postel split the Transmission Control Program into two distinct protocols, the Internet Protocol (IP) as a connectionless layer and the Transmission Control Protocol (TCP) as a reliable connection-oriented service.

+Diagram of the first internetworked connection.
+On a rainy Tuesday, November 22, 1977, data flowed from the van to SRI in Menlo Park and the University of Southern California via England, Boston, and Sweden across three types of networks: packet radio, the satellite network, and the ARPANET.

 The design of the network included the recognition that it should provide only the functions of efficiently transmitting and routing traffic between end nodes and that all other intelligence should be located at the edge of the network, in the end nodes.
-This end-to-end principle was pioneered by Louis Pouzin in the CYCLADES network, based on the ideas of Donald Davies.
+This end-to-end principle was pioneered by Louis Pouzin and Hubert Zimmermann in the CYCLADES network, based on the ideas of Donald Davies.
 Using this design, it became possible to connect other networks to the ARPANET that used the same principle, irrespective of other local characteristics, thereby solving Kahn's initial internetworking problem.
-A popular expression is that TCP/IP, the eventual product of Cerf and Kahn's work, can run over "two tin cans and a string."
-Years later, as a joke in 1999, the IP over Avian Carriers formal protocol specification was created and successfully tested two years later.
-Ten years later still, it was adapted for IPv6.

-DARPA contracted with BBN Technologies, Stanford University, and University College London to develop operational versions of the protocol on several hardware platforms.
-During development of the protocol the version number of the packet routing layer progressed from version 1 to version 4, the latter of which was installed in the ARPANET in 1983.
-It became known as Internet Protocol version 4 (IPv4), and it, along with its successor, Internet Protocol version 6 (IPv6), are the network layer protocols used on the Internet.
+Virginia Travers, who had written the first gateway software for TCP, had spent months traveling to US and European sites to install the software at the points that would be needed for the big test, such as University College London, and Norwegian Defense Research Establishment in Oslo for the Atlantic Satellite Network connection.

+Internet Protocol version 4 (IPv4) was installed in the ARPANET in 1983, forming the network layer protocols used on the Internet.
+Initially referred to as the DOD Internet Architecture Model, together with the Transmission Control Protocol, it became commonly known as TCP/IP.